TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-serviceunhealthy-iq-kafka-ml-services-spark.md

 * If you made customizations to your cluster by installing additional libraries, modifying configurations or .jar files, your changes may have impacted the health and performance of the cluster.
 You may want to undo your modifications, or create a new cluster and test each modification as you go.
 * If you're using a custom script action, review the logs associated with the script action to investigate whether they may be causing a problem.
 For more information, see [Troubleshooting](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux#troubleshooting).
 * If you are having heartbeat issues with Ambari, see [Apache Ambari heartbeat issues](https://docs.microsoft.com/azure/hdinsight/hadoop/apache-ambari-troubleshoot-heartbeat-issues), or try restarting Ambari using the following command: `sudo systemctl restart ambari-server`
-* If jobs on the cluster are running slow or failing, follow the steps in [Troubleshoot a slow or failing job](https://docs.microsoft.com/azure/hdinsight/hdinsight-troubleshoot-failed-cluster)
+* If jobs on the cluster are running slow or failing, follow the steps in [Troubleshoot a slow or failing job](https://docs.microsoft.com/azure/hdinsight/hdinsight-troubleshoot-failed-cluster).
+* If you recently enabled secure storage transfer and get the error "The account being accessed does not support http" you need to disable secure storage transfer, or make additional configuration changes as described in [Enable WASBS in HDInsight clusters](https://hdinsight.github.io/hdfs/wasbs-common-problems-regarding-to-wasbs.html).

 Note that Microsoft Support teams can offer support only for the following situations: